Skip to contents

 Value

-A list of class klist.
+A list object of class klist.
 For is.klist() a boolean.

 Details